 Farming the sea

-Blue Ventures is connecting communities with international markets and supporting them to develop sustainable aquaculture enterprises, in close partnership with the University of Toliara's Institute of Fishery and Marine Science (IHSM), local seafood exporter Copefrito and aquaculture company Indian Ocean Trepang (IOT).
+Blue Ventures is connecting communities with international markets and supporting them to develop sustainable aquaculture enterprises, supported by Norgesvel and in close partnership with the University of Toliara's Institute of Fishery and Marine Science (IHSM), local seafood exporter Copefrito and aquaculture company Indian Ocean Trepang (IOT).
 As a result of this initiative, hundreds of farming teams in Velondriake are now rearing sea cucumbers (Holothuria scabra) and growing red "cottonii" seaweed (Kappaphycus alvarezii) for international export.

 Juvenile sea cucumbers are raised according to novel techniques within a local hatchery managed by the IHSM and IOT, then delivered to communities to be grown out in lagoonal enclosures with technical guidance from Blue Ventures.
 Once the holothurians reach commercial size, they can be harvested for sale to Copefrito, then processed and exported to Asian markets where they are a highly valuable delicacy.
 Red seaweed is propagated and grown along hundreds of meters of line by communities before being harvested, dried and sold to Copefrito.
 It is widely produced in the Indo Pacific region to extract carrageenans, which is used as a texturing agent in food production and cosmetics.